cran/connectwidgets/README.md

 -   uses a Bootswatch theme
 -   overrides the `description` text for a couple of cards

-If no APIs are deployed on your RStudio Connect server, try filtering for static documents or Shiny apps instead.
+If no APIs are deployed on your Posit Connect server, try filtering for static documents or Shiny apps instead.

 ```` markdown
 ---